-Even if a child is not directly involved in bullying, they may be contributing to the behavior.
-Witnessing the behavior may also affect the child, so it is important for them to learn what they should do when they see bullying happen.
+Even if a student is not directly involved in bullying, they may be contributing to the behavior.
+Witnessing the behavior may also affect the individual, so it is important for them to learn what they should do when they see bullying happen.
 Roles kids play when they witness bullying include:

-- Kids who Assist: These children may not start the bullying or lead in the bullying behavior, but serve as an "assistant" to children who are bullying. - Kids who Reinforce: These children are not directly involved in the bullying behavior but they give the bullying an audience.
+- Kids who Assist: These children may not start the bullying or lead in the bullying behavior, but serve as an "assistant" to children who are bullying.
+Kids who Reinforce: These children are not directly involved in the bullying behavior but they give - Kids who Reinforce: These children are not directly involved in the bullying behavior but they give the bullying an audience.
 They will often laugh or provide support for the children who are engaging in bullying. - Outsiders: These children remain separate from the bullying situation.
 They neither reinforce the bullying behavior nor defend the child being bullied.
 Some may watch what is going on but do not provide feedback about the situation to show they are on anyone's side.

-19. EXTRACURRICULAR ACTIVITIES.
-ATHLETICS AND STUDENT DRIVER DRUG TESTING PROGRAM
+19. EXTRACURRICULAR ACTIVITIES, ATHLETICS AND STUDENT DRIVER DRUG TESTING PROGRAM